-The Consolidated Entity incurred a net loss of \$1,034,246 (June 2014: \$11,331,155) for the period ended 31 December 2014.
+The Consolidated Entity incurred a net loss of \$9,112,524 (6 months ended Dec 2014: \$1,034,246) for the period ended 31 December 2015.
+Included in the loss for the period was \$7,929,624 of impairment relating to exploration assets.
 As is typical of exploration companies which need to raise funding on an ongoing basis, CYU will have a funding requirement within the short term to continue exploration activities.